pavvel11/mikrus-n8n-manager/README.en.md

 ## 🛡️ Security

 *   **Hot Potato Credentials:** Your password/private key is held in RAM only during the initial SSH handshake.
 Once the Agent is deployed, the credentials are wiped.
+The agent runs as a Systemd service.
 *   **Authorized Commands Only:** The Agent accepts only a strict whitelist of commands (`INSTALL`, `UPDATE`, `BACKUP`, `RESTART`, `FIX_DOCKER`).
 Arbitrary code execution is blocked.
 *   **Standard SSH:** All initial communication happens over standard, encrypted SSH channels.